-The posterior interosseous nerve eventually emerges from the supinator where it can become trapped in that location, but it also divides into terminal branches that can normally also be compressed at one of the other four sites.
+The posterior interosseous nerve eventually emerges from the supinator, where it can become trapped in that location.
+Still, it also divides into terminal branches that can typically also be compressed at one of the other four sites.

-These four sites are the fibrous bands around the radial head, the recurrent radial vessels, the arch of Frohse, and / or the tendon margin of the extensor carpi radialis brevis.
+These four sites are the fibrous bands around the radial head, the recurrent radial vessels, the arch of Froese, and the tendon margin of the extensor carpi radialis brevis.

-The overuse of actions and exercises that can lead to this condition are often repetitive pronation and supination of the wrist and forearm, and they usually occur in the places mentioned above.
+The overuse of actions and exercises that can lead to this condition is often repetitive pronation and supination of the wrist and forearm.
+They usually occur in the places mentioned above.

 This condition is typically the result of a nerve injury secondary to compression, traction, or direct trauma that causes a process such as local swelling or even fracture.

-Compression and / or traction often occur secondary to repetitive movements that cause inflammation or architectural changes in the surrounding tissue.
+Compression and traction often occur secondary to repetitive movements that cause inflammation or architectural changes in the surrounding tissue.

 There are different degrees of severity of nerve damage.
-In mild cases, compression of the nerve does not cause permanent damage to the nerve and the nerve sheath fully recovers.
+In mild cases, nerve compression does not cause permanent damage to the nerve, and the nerve sheath fully recovers.

-The most severe cases can cause permanent damage to the nerve and / or nerve sheath causing persistent deficits.
+The most severe cases can cause permanent damage to the nerve and nerve sheath, causing persistent deficits.

-Axonal swelling, hypoechogenicity of the nerve, loss of continuity of a nerve bundle, formation of a neuroma and / or partial laceration of a nerve can be visualized, which can aid in the diagnosis.
+Axonal swelling, hypoechogenicity of the nerve, loss of continuity of a nerve bundle, formation of a neuroma, and partial laceration of a nerve can be visualized, which can aid in the diagnosis.

-Magnetic resonance imaging (MRI) can be helpful in detecting more subtle causes not found on x-rays or ultrasound, such as small tumors, masses, aneurysms, or compressive synovitis.
+Magnetic resonance imaging (MRI) can help detect more subtle causes not found on x-rays or ultrasound, such as small tumors, masses, aneurysms, or compressive synovitis.

 MRI can also detect nerve changes during acute entrapments.
 A provider may also consider a diagnostic nerve block to help define the pathology distribution and presentation.

-Nerve conduction studies can also be considered, but they are inconsistent and should only be considered if surgery is a possibility.
+Nerve conduction studies can also be considered, but they are inconsistent and should only be considered if surgery is possible.
 No laboratory work is necessary to establish the diagnosis.